Barnstaple RFC

 Barnstaple Rugby Football Club was established in 1877 and is a rugby union club based in Barnstaple, Devon.
-The club's first team play in the National League 2 West, the fourth tier of the English rugby union league system, following promotion from the South West Premier in 2019–20.
+The club's first team play in the 4th tier of the English rugby union system, National League 2 West following their promotion from Regional 1 South West in 2024–25.
+The first team are called the Chiefs, and there are also 2nd and 3rd teams (Athletic and Buccaneers), a veterans side for players aged 35 and above, a number of youth teams from under-7s to under-18s (colts), and a girls side.
 The club colours are red and white and their nickname is Barum.

-The first team are called the Chiefs, and there are also 2nd and 3rd teams (Athletic and Buccaneers), a number of youth teams from under-7s to under-18s (colts), and a girls side.
 The clubs rivals are Bideford RFC, with an annual festive fixture played between the sides that attracts good crowds, despite the clubs currently playing in different divisions.
+Bideford last won a first XV fixture against Barnstaple in an Easter weekend friendly in 1995.